tamlut-modnys/curriculum/ha-24-1/lesson1/lesson1.md

 :-  :-  1  2  3
 ```

 Again, this may be slightly confusing at first.
-Is a rune a child of a rune?
-Does the second `:-` have three children?
-But no, the expression parses as a tree in the following way.
+The expression parses as a tree in the following way.
 The inner `:-` grabs the `1  2` as its two arguments, and reduces to a cell `[1 2]` That cell becomes the first argument of the outer `:-`.

 ```
 > :-  :-  1  2  3